ericchi00/ericchi00/README.md

 2/8: 87% done.
 Completed rock paper scissors project with a GUI, and now starting on Project: Etch a Sketch!

 2/10: 89% done.
 Finished Project Etch a Sketch, took a while to get the .addEventListener logic to work.

+2/15: 91% done.
+Took a small weekend break.
+The javascript exercises got a lot more challenging